floatingpixels/nuxt-imagetools/README.md

 ### Configuration

-The defaults are only trying to cover the most common use case.
+The defaults are trying to cover the most common use case.
 You can also customize the defaults, or generate different formats, sizes, aspect ratios and outputs and use them in whatever way you like.
 This is how to change the module defaults in `nuxt.config.ts`:

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({